loda-lang/loda-programs/programs/oeis/list2.md

 * [A220018](http://oeis.org/A220018) ([L21 program](220/A220018.asm)): Number of cyclotomic cosets of 3 mod 10^n.
 * [A220020](http://oeis.org/A220020) ([L24 program](220/A220020.asm)): Number of cyclotomic cosets of 9 mod 10^n.
 * [A220021](http://oeis.org/A220021) ([L11 program](220/A220021.asm)): Number of cyclotomic cosets of 11 mod 10^n.
+* [A220029](http://oeis.org/A220029) ([L96 program](220/A220029.asm)): Number of n X 5 arrays of the minimum value of corresponding elements and their horizontal or diagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..1 n X 5 array.
 * [A220033](http://oeis.org/A220033) ([L18 program](220/A220033.asm)): Number of 3 X n arrays of the minimum value of corresponding elements and their horizontal or diagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..1 3 X n array.
 * [A220082](http://oeis.org/A220082) ([L09 program](220/A220082.asm)): Numbers k such that 10*k-1 is a square.
 * [A220083](http://oeis.org/A220083) ([L06 program](220/A220083.asm)): a(n) = (15*n^2 + 9*n + 2)/2.